 Dental Implants – Denton, TX

 When you lose one or more teeth, you experience more than just gaps in your smile.
 Your remaining teeth can shift to fill the space that was left behind, causing jaw pain, headaches, or even additional tooth loss down the road.
-While Dr. Ted Dunson II and our dedicated staff here at Southridge Dental can't reverse the clock, we can offer a solution that's the next best thing: dental implants.
-As a tried-and-true, yet revolutionary restorative technique, dental implants in Denton can provide the security and natural look you've been looking for in your new smile.
+While Dr. Ted Dunson and our dedicated staff here at Southridge Dental Family & Cosmetic Dentistry can't reverse the clock, we can offer a solution that's the next best thing: dental implants.
+As a tried-and-true, revolutionary restorative technique, dental implants in Denton, TX can provide the security and natural look you've been looking for in your new smile.
 Call us today to learn more!

 What Are Dental Implants?